Keyri-Co/passkey-manager/readme.md

 const keyManager = new KeyManager();
 await keyManager.load();
 ```

 ### Checking Registration Status

-Determine if the user has a Passkey on your site with the current browser:
+Check if the user has a Passkey on your site with their current browser.

 ```javascript
 const status = await keyManager.manager.RegistrationStatus();